Contact Us

 The Construction and Maintenance Electrician Pre-Apprentice Program at the Skilled Trades College of Canada was designed to give students the right mix of theoretical and hands-on training to make them successful apprentices.

 STC focusses on what matters most – HANDS ON!!
 We designed our Electrical program with the contractor in mind.
 After all, they are the ones that are going to hire you.
-While it’s important to learn the theory, what’s going to make you shine as an apprentice is your ability to help the job move along.
-Our program ensures you are in the lab 60% of the time working with what matters most – YOUR HANDS!
+While it's important to learn the theory, what's going to make you shine as an apprentice is your ability to help the job move along.
+Our program ensures you are in the lab the majority of the time working with what matters most – YOUR HANDS!

 Electricians are tradespeople who specialize in designing, installing, and maintaining electrical systems.
 Electricians have many duties such as planning projects, installing new or upgrading old systems, wiring, receptacles, lighting fixtures, and much more.
 Our graduates will receive the necessary skills, safety training, and hands-on practice needed to make them the most sought-after electrical apprentices in their field.